Prue Leith tipped to replace Mary Berry as Bake Off judge

 The former Great British Menu judge will appear alongside Paul Hollywood when the hit show moves to Channel 4 later this year, The Sun reported.

-Leith, 76, is reportedly seen as a "like for like" replacement for Berry, who chose to stay with the BBC along with hosts Mel Giedroyc and Sue Perkins.
+Prue, 76, is reportedly seen as a “like for like” replacement for Mary, who chose to stay with the BBC along with hosts Mel Giedroyc and Sue Perkins.

 A source told the newspaper: “Both are from similar backgrounds, so hopefully viewers will be accepting and give Prue a chance to win them over.